 Q: Must I be completely undressed?

 A: My massage techniques are traditionally performed with the client unclothed.
-If you want you can ware one of my new Thai style black disposal underwear as this stops the oil from getting on your underwear or you can wear your own if a it's a G-string or not tight underwear.
-If you wear tight underwear I will not massage your glutes (Bottom) as it has damaged my fingers trying to pull tight underwear up to be able to do a good massage to release tightness in the Glutes for if you have lower back pain etc.
+If you want you can wear one of my new Thai style black disposal underwear, as this stops the oil from getting on your underwear or you can wear your own if it's a G-string or not tight underwear.
+If your underwear is tight I will not massage your glutes (Bottom muscles) as it has damaged my fingers trying to pull tight underwear up to be able to do a good massage to release tightness in the Glutes, this is also good if you have lower back pain etc.

 Q: Will I be covered during the session?

 A: Yes, you will be properly draped at all times.
 Only the area being worked on will be exposed at any one time.
-There will be a towel on the massage table for you to cover yourself, It's up to you whether you use the towel or not to cover yourself, this is part of my holistic approach whether you are female or male as the massage is for you and your comfort at all times.
+There will be a towel on the table or massage table for you to cover yourself, It's up to you whether you use the towel or not to cover your body, this is part of my holistic approach whether you are female or male as the massage is for you and your comfort at all times.

 Q: Will the massage practitioner be present when I disrobe?

-A: No, The massage therapist will leave the room to wash his hands while you undress.
+A: No, I will leave the room to wash his hands while you undress.
 Then call out once you are ready.

-Q: What parts of my body will be massaged in a full-body, it will depend on what massage you get?
+Q: What parts of my body will be massaged in a full-body, it will depend on what massage you are having?

-A: A typical full-body session will include work on your full Pectoralis (chest) males too if not to hairy as it pulls the hair, full breasts, back, Glutes (bottom muscles), arms, legs, feet, hands, head, neck, face, shoulders, full tummy down to the top of the pubis bone area and sides of your body.
+A: A typical full-body session will include work on your full Pectoralis muscles (chest) males too if not to hairy as it pulls the hair, full breasts massage, full back, full Glutes (bottom muscles), arms, legs, feet, hands, head, neck, face, shoulders, full tummy down to the top of the pubis bone area and sides of your body.